Skip to main content

 • Watch for the caterpillars of the White Cabbage Butterfly on cabbage, cauliflower, broccoli and other brassicas.
 Pyrethrum will assist or try a cabbage dust.

 • Newly planted seedlings may be targeted by snails and slugs.
-Protect them with Defender Snail & Slug Pellets.
+Protect them with Snail & Slug Pellets.

 Lawn